Sahara (1943 American film): Production

 In 1992, Kurt Kreuger was quoted by the San Francisco Chronicle on the emotions inherent in making the film, in which he portrayed a stereotypical Nazi:

 I was running across the dunes when Tambul jumped on top of me and pressed my head into the sand to suffocate me.
 Only Zoltán forgot to yell cut, and Ingram was so emotionally caught up in the scene that he kept pressing my face harder and harder.

 Finally, I went unconscious.
 Nobody knew this.
 Even the crew was transfixed, watching this dramatic 'killing.'
 If Zoltán hadn't finally said cut, as an afterthought, it would have been all over for me.

 The production was beset by the usual difficulties on a desert location: sunburn, sandstorms, and heat.
 Korda had 2,000 tons of sand hauled onto the set to cover an area of hard-packed soil.
-Ripples and swirls in the sand were enhanced by painting the sand and then blowing it with a wind machine.
+Ripples and swirls in the sand were enhanced by spray-painting the sand and then blowing it with a wind machine.
 Similarly, shadows were spray-painted on the hills to make them stand out.
 Makeup artist Henry Pringle devised a technique to imitate facial perspiration by coating the actors' faces with vaseline and then spraying them with water.
 Bogart's third wife, Mayo Methot, the only woman on location, reportedly brought him lunch every day from Brawley.
 Some of the cast went to nearby Mexicali for dinners.
 No women appear in the film.

 Historical background

 Bogart's character makes reference to events that occurred in May–June 1942.
 The British had received many American M3 tanks (the tank seen in the film), and a small group of American advisors and crews trained them in the use of the equipment.

 The British were routed at the Battle of Gazala, an important battle of the Western Desert Campaign, fought around the port of Tobruk.
 As shown in Sahara, many of their tanks were damaged and had to be abandoned due to the 8th Army's retreat.
-General Rommel pursued them into Egypt.
+Field Marshal Rommel pursued them into Egypt.
 The British were finally able to check Rommel's advance at the First Battle of El Alamein.
 The two Allied survivors learn of this victory at the end of the film.